-- Though born in 1693, the College remains vibrantly alive in the early 21st Century.
+- Though born in 1693, W&M remains vibrantly alive in the early 21st century.

 Our students use the breadth of a liberal arts education to create their own W&M experience.
 Chemistry majors write poetry for the literary magazine, business majors volunteer in soup kitchens and football players star in Shakespeare.

 The Griffin aptly symbolizes our Tribe athletes.
 The lion's strength and the eagle's vision suggest the union of strength with intelligence that characterizes more than 500 Tribe athletes, who compete on 23 Division I teams, while simultaneously thriving in a rigorous academic program that has no place to hide.

 Throughout history, the Griffin has been known as a guardian of treasure.
-Our mascot, the Griffin, stands watch over The College of William & Mary -- the alma mater of a nation, cherished by generations of her sons and daughters.
+Our mascot, the Griffin, stands watch over William & Mary -- the alma mater of a nation, cherished by generations of her sons and daughters.